Ollie-Pearce/rustmc/README.md

 This will run RustMC on all the tests in the sample set and report the results in the `test_results` directory

 Some of the crates we use for testing contain many dependencies which makes linking transforming and interpreting the necessary LLVM bitcode demanding, to run a smaller set of benchmarks use the `--run_small` flag, this will only run tests which took less than half an hour to verify in our benchmarks which can be found in the "Time to verify" section.
+The scalable-concurrent-containers crate takes a particularly long time to verify due to the size of the llvm-bitcode files it emits.
+To skip this crate and run all other tests pass the `--no_scc` flag.